Suunto Ambit 3 smart watch review

 Briefly about Suunto company

 Established in 1933 this company has always been known for its precision instruments.
-It all started with first liquid filled compasses made on industrial scale, in the world.
+It all started with first liquid filled compasses made on an industrial scale, in the world.
 Which then developed to instruments for yachts, diving computers and consequently sports watches.
-This company can claim to be to the first to produce wrist sized portable computers which now developed into different ranges to cover variety of sports and requirements.
-We like the fact that a lot of products are still hand made, innovative, high tech and produced in one factory which is located just next to its headquarters.
+This company can claim to be to the first to produce wrist sized portable computers which now developed into different ranges to cover a variety of sports and requirements.
+We like the fact that a lot of products are still handmade, innovative, high tech and produced in one factory which is located just next to its headquarters.

 So what can I do with it?